 ABOUT US

 The Ahmed Iqbal Ullah Education Trust was established in 2001.
-We archive the life stories of Black, Asian and Minority Ethnic (BAME) communities in Manchester, by running oral history projects, hosting events and exhibitions, and working with schools, for past, present and future generations.
+We archive the life stories of global majority* communities in Manchester, by running oral history projects, hosting events and exhibitions, and working with schools, for past, present and future generations.
 Our activities include:

-- Working with BAME community groups to collect life histories, photographs and documents so their histories are preserved and shared.
+- Working with global majority community groups to collect life histories, photographs and documents so their histories are preserved and shared.

 - Supporting schools and teachers develop an anti-racist curriculum.